phpmyadmin/localized_docs/source/faq.rst

 1.27 I get empty page when I want to view huge page (eg. db\_structure.php with plenty of tables).
 --------------------------------------------------------------------------------------------------

-This is a `PHP bug <http://bugs.php.net/21079>`_ that occur when GZIP output buffering is enabled.
+This was caused by a `PHP bug <http://bugs.php.net/21079>`_ that occur when GZIP output buffering is enabled.
 If you turn off it (by :config:option:`$cfg['OBGzip']` in :file:`config.inc.php`), it should work.
-This bug will be fixed in PHP 5.0.0.
+This bug will has been fixed in PHP 5.0.0.

 .. _faq1_28: